Thursday, August 25, 2022

 bright tones in a bandanna

-tied across his brow.
+tied across your brow.

 But if nothing aqua